msychalice/leetcode/README.md

 Beware that the target is to find a substring not a subset, so any incontinuous candidate in window needs to be ruled out.

+## 652. Find Duplicate Subtrees
+The gist of the solution is to use postorder traversal to serialize all subtrees, and use hashtable to find the duplicate ones.

 ## 654. Maximum Binary Tree